AzukiLife/azuki_library/README.md

 ## Keep in mind

 This addon is mainly for my personnal server.
 If you only need loader option only keep this `lib/sh/loader_util.lua`, you can get rid of anything else.
-Also edit `autorun/loader.lua` and remove every include you don't need!
+Also edit `autorun/loader.lua` and remove every include you don't need !

 ## TODO